We are sixteen sisters, a joyful and prayerful group of women who take seriously our vocation to a life of prayer as Poor Clares.

 Please come back and visit us again.
 We are here for you and pray for your intentions.
 May God give you Peace!

-Thirty-seven years ago, I transferred to Greenville from our Monastery in Philadelphia and it was here that I began rediscovering myself and my gifts and growing in a deeper prayer life, as well as, bonding and forming deep relationships.
+Over forty years ago, I transferred to Greenville from our Monastery in Philadelphia and it was here that I began rediscovering myself and my gifts and growing in a deeper prayer life, as well as, bonding and forming deep relationships.
 Deciding on this move was not easy but moving here was God’s way of providing me with new opportunities for growth in my spiritual life.

 After fifteen happy years here, I answered a call to pioneer a new foundation in Stamford, Connecticut and again bonded with so many friends.
 In Stamford, I lived with four other Clares in a very small Monastery in the midst of twenty-two acres of God’s beautiful woodlands.
 In many ways we were blessed and I believe a blessing yet after eighteen years painful circumstances led to a discernment to close the Monastery.
 I returned here in October 2003.
 It seems the painful decisions I have accepted in life are the ones that have brought me the greatest gifts and to be here in this community of Clares is a gift.